 San Diego International Airport granted federal funds for rehab project

-SAN DIEGO - San Diego International Airport received a $16 million federal grant for noise mitigation measures, it was announced today.
+SAN DIEGO – San Diego International Airport received a $16 million federal grant for noise mitigation measures.

 The U.S. Department of Transportation's Federal Aviation Administration is awarding more than $845 million in airport infrastructure grants nationwide.

-``We don't want to just build our airports back to the way things were before the pandemic,'' said U.S. Transportation Secretary Pete Buttigieg.
+"We don't want to just build our airports back to the way things were before the pandemic," U.S. Transportation Secretary Pete Buttigieg said.

-``We want our airports to be better than ever -- accessible to all, delivering maximum benefit to their communities and helping directly and indirectly create jobs for millions of Americans.''
+"We want our airports to be better than ever – accessible to all, delivering maximum benefit to their communities and helping directly and indirectly create jobs for millions of Americ...

-The projects will not have to pay the usual local match thanks to nearly $100 million in American Rescue Plan Act funding announced last week.

-Historically, the Airport Improvement Program receives about $3.2 billion in funding each year.
-AIP projects promote safety, efficiency,

 Reader Comments(0)